sgago/algomon/readme.md

 - Network partitions are simply unavoidable, so you really just get to pick between availability and consistency
 - But, also, CAP defines available as *eventually* getting a response but we know that perfect availability is impossible
 - And also a slow response is as bad as not receiving one at all.
-- Network paritions are rare in a data center.
+- Network partitions are rare in a data center.
 It can certainly happen though.

 So, while helpful, CAP is limited in its practical application.
 This is, again, about tradeoffs.
 The PACELC theorem, an extension of CAP, expresses this as, when a network is partitioned (P), choose between availability (A) and consistency (C).
 Else, when operating normally (E), choose between latency (L) and consistency (C).
 We see that this is not some binary choice between AP and CP, but rather a spectrum of tradeoffs between the various consistency models and latency.
 Indeed, some systems like [Azure's Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) allow you to choose the consistency model you want which is neat.